Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Xi9S_sVklB8.md

 ### Transcript

-> what about an optional grid to put foundations all online around the map yo, put that on the question site i would personally really like that because it bothers me a bit that there's no global grid mode like in fortnite yeah i said it fortnite's got a better build mode than we do
+> what about an optional grid to put foundations all online around the map yo, put that on the question site I would personally really like that because it bothers me a bit that there's no global grid mode like in fortnite yeah I said it fortnite's got a better build mode than we do